mayur-789917/HR-Data-Analysis-SQL-PowerBI/README.md

  - The net change in employees has increased over the years.
 - The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.

+Utilized PostgreSQL to analyze HR data and optimize employee distribution.
+Implemented advanced SQL techniques, including subqueries and window functions, to derive meaningful insights into workforce allocation.
+Developed a comprehensive visual representation using Power BI.

 ## Limitations

 - Some termdates were far into the future and were not included in the analysis(1599 records).
 The only term dates used were those less than or equal to the current date.